 Screening Nostalgia: Populuxe Props and Technicolor Aesthetics in Contemporary American Film (Oxford: Berghahn Books, January 2009); Paperback, 2011.

 Hitchcock and Contemporary Art.
-New York: Palgrave MacMillan, in press, forthcoming 2014.
+New York: Palgrave MacMillan, 2014.

 “The Future of History in Dennis Potter’s Cold Lazarus”, in Tobias Hochscherf and James Leggott, eds.
 British Science Fiction Film and Television, McFarland, 2011.